CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Prerequisites
 - A basic understanding of the command line, JavaScript, and web development.
-- An IDE or code editor.
-Developers on the Cesium team members use Visual Studio Code, but a minimal code editor such as Sublime Text will also work.
 - Node.js installed.
 We recommend using the latest LTS version.

 ## Initialize an app with npm